Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Moment Injectivity of piecewise-linear networks

-\paragraph{Number of linear regions} Proposition~\ref{prop:bounds} bounds gives a lower bound on the number of linear regions needed for moment injectivity.
+\paragraph{Number of linear regions} Proposition~\ref{prop:bounds} gives a lower bound on the number of linear regions needed for moment injectivity.
 The relationship between a neural network's size and the number of its linear regions is well studied \cite{montufar2014number,raghu2017expressive}.
 In particular, it is known that the number of linear regions can be exponentially larger than the number of the parameters.
-As shown in (\cite{aamand2022exponentially}, \textbf{Theorem D.6}), the maximal number of linear regions $M(W,L,d) $ of a ReLU network with width $W$, depth $L$, and input dimension $d$, is bounded from above by $CW^{d\cdot L}$, where $C>0$ is a constant.
+As shown in (\cite{aamand2022exponentially}, Theorem D.6), the maximal number of linear regions $M(W,L,d) $ of a ReLU network with maximal width $W$, depth $L$, and input dimension $d$, is bounded from above by $CW^{d\cdot L}$, where $C>0$ is a constant.
 Joining this together with Proposition~\ref{prop:bounds}, we see that we cannot have moment injectivity if

-This estimate suggests that the number of neurons necessary could be logarithmic in the cardinality of the alphabet.
-Note however that it is only a lower bound for the size of network required for separation.
+This implies that the number of neurons required for injectivity is at least logarithmic in the cardinality of the alphabet.
+Although this is only a lower bound, we believe that this bound can be achieved using the techniques developed in \cite{aamand2022exponentially}.

 We conclude this discussion by providing an \emph{upper bound} for the number of linear regions needed in the simple case that $\Sigma=\{\ell_1<\ell_2<\ldots<\ell_S \} $ is a subset of $\RR$, and the depth $L$ is one.
 In this case, our bound \eqref{eq:lb} states that one cannot attain moment injectivity on $\MnSig$ when $2C\cdot W<S $.
 In the other direction, we show that moment injectivity \emph{can} be obtained when $W=S$. \begin{prop} Let $\Sigma=\{\ell_1<\ell_2<\ldots<\ell_S \} $, and let $n \leq S $ be some natural number.
-Then there is a shallow ReLU network of width $W=S$ which is moment injective on $\MnSig$. \end{prop} \begin{proof} Choose some $t_1,\ldots,t_S$ such that
+Then there exists a shallow ReLU network of width $W=S$ that is moment injective on $\MnSig$. \end{prop} \begin{proof} Choose some $t_1,\ldots,t_S$ such that

 Consider the shallow ReLU network